 About the Author:

 Dr. Harris writes about overcoming obstacles, career growth, and development.
-She is a Author, Career Coach and the founder and visionary behind Black Career Coach.
+She is an Author, Certified Career Coach and the founder and visionary behind Black Career Coach.
 Dr. Harris leads a career coaching group on Facebook in which she empowers all members to network and provide career tips and strategies to aid in career growth and development.
 Professionally, she manages Global Cancer Trials for Pharmaceutical companies.
 For career coaching services contact us here and subscribe to Black Career Coach for updates, newsletters, and future blogs.